Between Riverside and Crazy: Production history

 The play was produced at the American Conservatory Theater, Geary Theater in San Francisco in September 2015.
 Directed by Irene Lewis, the cast featured Carl Lumbly as Pops, Catherine Castellanos as the Church Lady, Samuel Ray Gates as Junior, Elia Monte-Brown as Lulu, and Lakin Valdez as Oswaldo.

-Studio Theatre in Washington, DC staged the play from January 13, 2016 to February 28, 2016.
+Studio Theatre in Washington, DC, staged the play from January 13, 2016, to February 28, 2016.

 Artists Repertory Theatre, located in Portland, Oregon, staged Between Riverside and Crazy from March 4 to April 1, 2018.

-Speakeasy Stage Company, located in Boston, Massachusetts, staged Between Riverside and Crazy from September 7 to October 6, 2018 starring Tyrees Allen (Pops), Alejandro Simoes (Oswaldo), Stewart Evan Smith (Junior), Octavia Chavez-Richmond (Lulu), Celeste Oliva (Church Lady), Maureen Keiller (Det.
+Speakeasy Stage Company, located in Boston, Massachusetts, staged Between Riverside and Crazy from September 7 to October 6, 2018, starring Tyrees Allen (Pops), Alejandro Simoes (Oswaldo), Stewart Evan Smith (Junior), Octavia Chavez-Richmond (Lulu), Celeste Oliva (Church Lady), Maureen Keiller (Det.
 O'Connor), and Lewis D. Wheeler (Lt.
 Caro).

-American Stage Company, located in Saint Petersburg, FL, staged Between Riverside and Crazy from October 3 - November 4, 2018.
+American Stage Company, located in St. Petersburg, Florida, staged Between Riverside and Crazy from October 3 to November 4, 2018.

-The play made its Broadway debut at the Hayes Theater in previews on November 30, 2022 and officially opened on December 19.
-The production is directed by Austin Pendleton and features much of the original off-Broadway cast.
+The play made its Broadway debut at the Hayes Theater in previews on November 30, 2022, and officially opened on December 19.
+The production was directed by Austin Pendleton and featured much of the original off-Broadway cast.
+The production closed on February 19, 2023.